-Rebuilding a Grade II listed Georgian Terraced house
+Rebuilding a Grade II listed Georgian Terraced house in Islington, London

 This project rebuilt a fine house at the end of a historic London terrace in the northwest corner of Canonbury Square originally dating from circa 1812.
 The missing house had been demolished in 1937, ostensibly because of structural problems, although apocryphally because the landlord wanted to get rid of undesirable tenants.
 A one-bedroom house was built in the 1950s behind the basement and ground floor front wall which had been retained.
 Its garden was later sold off to the adjoining house.